bibendovsky/lgvidsubs/README.txt

 LgVidSubs

-Modified "lgvid" from unofficial NewDark patch to support external subtitles in movies.
+Modified "lgvid" from unofficial NewDark patch to support external subtitles in cut-scenes.

 Source code and releases available at https://github.com/bibendovsky/lgvidsubs